songlab-cal/CherryML/README.md

 python -m pytest tests --runslow
 ```

+This should take a few minutes.
+If all tests pass, you are good to go.
+You can install the `cherryml` package for future use in other projects by running `pip install .`.

 ## Download data

 Once all tests are passing, you will need to download the data from the trRosetta paper into this repository, which is available at the following link: